ESDLMapEditorESSIM/ESDLValidator/README.md

 ```

 #### Check
-Example check funtion, this example checks if every GasHeater has a propery costinformation.marginalcosts filled in.
+Example check function, this example checks if every GasHeater has a propery costinformation.marginalcosts filled in.
 The "dataset" is set to "gasheaters" which means use the dataset with the alias "gasheaters" which should be a result of a previous select function, see the example above.

 ```
 "check": {